 Consumers and investors should stop relying on a bank’s appraisal to make a purchase decision.

 Don’t overpay for the property; it’s too easy to do in “heated” markets!
 Make sure your investment calculations are accurate.
 Get a complete neighborhood analysis that can’t be provided by an “AVM”.

 Get the big picture from a local market expert that is not commission based and acts as an unbiased third-party to protect your interest in the transaction.

-Tell your real estate agent and lender, I need to “Get My True Value” and order my own appraisal.
+Tell your real estate agent and lender, I need to “Find My Appraiser” and order my own appraisal.